-Depending on the size of your real estate business, this challenge might not yet be relevant to you.
+Depending on your real estate business size, this challenge might not yet be relevant to you.

-But at some point, and once you can scale and thus grow your business a bit further, you will want to delegate at least some of your marketing tasks.
+But at some point, once you can scale and thus grow your real estate business a bit further, you will want to delegate at least some of your marketing tasks.

-Especially when it comes to inbound marketing where a lot of content has to be produced, hiring or outsourcing might become a necessity.
+Especially when it comes to inbound marketing, where a lot of content must be produced, hiring or outsourcing might become necessary.

-In 2020, many employers are looking for marketers with hard technical skills and soft creative skills (source).
+In 2020, many employers sought marketers with hard technical and soft creative skills (source).

-You don’t want to be in a position where you still have to do experiments with different marketing channels and then need to rely on someone you hire or outsource.
+You don’t want to be in a position where you still have to experiment with different marketing channels and then rely on someone you hire or outsource.

-This indicates that if you have a very small business, you should have already managed to do this on your own or with your already existing team.
+If you have a tiny business, you should have already managed to do this alone or with your existing team.

-Two Marketing Challenges Based on My Own Observations
+Two (Real Estate) Marketing Challenges Based on My Own Observations

-While I can’t back up this section with surveys and statistics, I can add some further real estate marketing challenges based on my own observations, experiences, and deductions from the above.
+While I can’t back up this section with surveys and statistics, I can add further real estate marketing challenges based on my observations, experiences, and deductions from the above.

 Staying Focused and First Mastering Only a Few Marketing Channels & Testing

-Due to a large amount of information you can get on the Internet about different marketing methods, you might fall into the trap of the grass is always greener on the other side and jump from one marketing channel to the next, ending up with a large list that you won’t be able to manage all at once, let alone mastering each.
+Due to the large amount of information, you can get about different marketing methods, you might fall into the trap of the grass is always greener on the other side.

-One of the most inspiring books about sales and marketing written by Perry Marshall called, “80/20 Sales and Marketing” (source).
+One of the most inspiring books about sales and marketing written by Perry Marshall is called “80/20 Sales and Marketing” (source).